Minimum unit pricing on alcohol has finally come into force. Here we look at how it might impact on your pocket.

-It’s been a long while coming but the introduction of Minimum Unit Pricing (MUP) on alcohol has finally been agreed by the Government and will come into force at the beginning of January 2022.
+It’s been a long while coming but the introduction of Minimum Unit Pricing (MUP) on alcohol, which was officially approved by the Government back in May, has finally come into force.

 While there has been some confusion as to how much it will end up costing consumers, in this article we’ll help to simplify things and take look at how much the new measures will likely add to your favourite tipple.